 Lets examine the LINQ statement above:

-- The "from/in" clause; this is where you define which collection you are querying.
+There are three parts to the query:- The "from/in" clause; this is where you define which collection you are querying.
 In this example we are querying the "elem" items inside the "allInView" FilteredElementCollector.

 - The "where" clause; this clause is optional and allows us to conditionally filter the selection.
 In this example we are only selecting those elements whose categories are not null.